Sphereon-Opensource/gx-agent/README.md

 This is mono repository, with packages that handles steps for creating gaia-x compliant entites with [Veramo](https://veramo.io) modules.

-This mono repo has thwe following packages:
+This mono repo has the following packages:
 - compliance-client
-    - a client for connecting to gaia-x's compliance service
+  - an agent managing GX credentials, presentations and compliance service
-      TODO: add addtional packages
+- compliance-cli
+  - CLI support for the agent

 ## Building and testing